tendermint/tendermint/docs/spec/consensus/light-client.md

       // get validators in h1 that signed h2
       // sum of voting powers in h1 of
       // validators that signed h2
-      // signing validators are more than a third in h1 }
+      // is more than a third in h1
+  }
 ```